NSW EPA Food Waste Mandate

 This can support compliance readiness by helping businesses:

-- reduce the volume of food waste requiring external collection
+- reduce the number of food waste bins required on site

-- improve site hygiene and reduce access for pests
+- improve site hygiene and reduce odour, mess and pest access

-- cut manual handling and simplify internal waste processes
+- cut manual handling and simplify internal food waste movement

 A practical response to changing food waste management rules